pensjonatus/pensjonatus/src/content/posts/groceries.md

 ---
-title: "Groceries"
+title: 'Groceries'
-date: "2015-01-21"
+date: '2015-01-21'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 In the hallway on the way to my apartment, there were groceries in a paper bag.
 They were in the middle of the floor, I had to step over them.
 They were not near any particular door.
 Anyway, I did not have time to think about them, I had to feed my rats.

 When I was leaving the next morning, the groceries were still there, only somebody kicked them up against the wall.
 An orange had rolled out of the bag.

 They were still there the following night, but I had no time to give them a second thought because I had to feed my rats.
 The groceries were still there for many days.
 I bet eventually they became _gross_\-eries, heh, heh.

 Anyway, when they were pretty old and stinky, I took two of my rats out to the hallway to take a look.

 "What do you think?"
 I said.